NNPDF/pineko/docs/source/overview/running.rst

     See above for the intermediate theories naming convention.

-  2. Generate the grids corrisponding to all the 7 theories with the external program.
+  2. Generate the grids corresponding to all the 7 theories with the external program.

   3. Generate the ekos for only 3 theories and inherit the others running::